Role of the edges in a quasicrystalline Haldane model: Interpretation

 As anticipated, we will now consider the Haldane model on a strip for the three possible kinds of edges discussed in Subsec.~\ref{subsec:lattice} and proceed to diagonalize the corresponding Hamiltonian with periodic boundary conditions, in order to obtain the energy bands for each different edge type.

 The Hamiltonian for the Haldane model is \cite{PhysRevLett.61.2015}

 $\tilde{c}_i^\dagger$ being the creation operator for a spinless fermion on the honeycomb lattice, and $i\nu_{ij}$ the complex phase associated to the next-nearest hopping, with $\nu_{ij}=\pm1$ as before.
-We set $\lambda_H=0.3 t$.
+We set $\lambda_H=0.3 t$, as in the previous Section~\footnote{Both in the tight binding calculation and in the low energy effective theory, a change of $\lambda_H$ renormalizes the Fermi velocity of the edge modes in the bearded and zigzag cases, hence slightly modifying the size of the energy gaps.
+In the zigzag-armchair case, the location of the gap is also slightly shifted.}.
 The results of the different diagonalizations are shown in Fig.~\ref{fig:bands}: In each plot one can see the bulk bands above and below the bulk gap, which is crossed by two bands corresponding to counter propagating modes localized on the two edges of the strip.

 Two facts need to be underlined: First, the Brillouin zone of the armchair strip is wide $\frac{2\pi}{\sqrt{3}a}$, while the ones obtained for the strips with bearded and zigzag edges have a width of $\frac{2\pi}{a}$.
 This is due to the fact that armchair edges have different periodicity with respect to the other two: more precisely the armchair edge has a period of $\sqrt{3}a$, while the others have a period of $a$, so that they are incommensurable.
 This fact is in close connection to the quasicrystalline structure studied in the preceeding Section.
 Secondarily, while both the bands obtained for the armchair and bearded strip have the Dirac point for $k=0$, the bands of the zigzag strip have it at $k=\frac{\pi}{a}$.
 The facts just highlighted have important consequences on the edge spectrum of the coupled bilayer system, that we now proceed to discuss.